The Last of Us 2 delayed indefinitely due to ‘logistical concerns’

 A pandemic of epic proportions

-Neither Sony nor Naughty Dog cite it directly but the delay seems to come as a direct response to the issues caused by Covid-19.
-Both Naughty Dog and Sony say the game is almost finished and seemed to be on track for its May arrival, but say it's the logistical side slowing everything down.
+Neither Sony nor Naughty Dog cite it directly, but the delay seems to come as a direct response to the issues caused by the outbreak of Covid-19.
+Both Naughty Dog and Sony say the game is almost finished and seemed to be on track for its May arrival, but they claim it's the logistical side slowing everything down.

 It's a similar problem other publishers have brushed up against - Square Enix had to ship some copies of Final Fantasy 7 Remake to countries early to reduce shipping congestion, for example – and we expect the novel coronavirus to create additional problems for the gaming world for the next few months as teams adapt to their new work flows.

-Everyone hopes that shipping delays and logistic issues would be less frequent as we move into the world of digital downloads - but unfortunately these issues are sometimes unavoidable.
+Everyone hopes that shipping delays and logistical issues would be less frequent as we move into the world of digital downloads – but sometimes, unfortunately, these issues are unavoidable.

+- Need a reprieve from coronavirus news?
+Here's how to watch music concerts online